(This post contains affiliate links. Read my full disclosure.)

 1. I-Shaped individuals have in-depth knowledge of a single subject.

-2. Generalists, I think we’ll struggle to find a letter to match them, are capable of many duties but specialise in none.
+2. Generalists, I think we’ll struggle to find a letter to match them, are capable of many duties but specialize in none.

 T-shaped individuals allow us to do more with the same number of people.
 Or the same amount of work with fewer.